 Workshop “Basic steps for building a phylogenetic tree”

-Target audience: Researchers and students who will have to build a phylogenetic tree for their project, but who have no or very little basic notions in phylogenetic analyses.
+Target audience: Researchers and students who plan on building a phylogenetic tree for their project, but who have no or very little basic notions in phylogenetic analyses.

 Format: A workshop divided in two events.
-The first one consists in a 3 hours workshop including a 30 minutes lecture.
+The first one consists in a three-hours workshop including a 30 minutes lecture.
 Participants will have the chance to try a few methods for tree building, on data provided by the instructors.
-On the second event, optional, participants may bring their own data to try various phylogenetic analyses methods.
-The event will likely be in English, unless all participants prefer French.
+The second day, optional, is dedicated to participants’ questions, where no specific material is prepared.

 To register : Fill in the form below